Vallsp/bettercap-vision/README.md

 ## Usage

+Tested on **Ubuntu 24.04** with native Docker CE.
+Doesnt work on Windows for the moment.

 To get started with this setup, ensure you have Docker, Docker Compose and make installed on your system.

 Follow these steps to deploy the environment: